Basil I: From peasant to emperor

-When Michael III started to favour another courtier, Basiliskianos, Basil decided that his position was being undermined.
+When Michael III started to favour another courtier, Basiliskianos, Basil felt that his position was being undermined.
 Michael threatened to invest Basiliskianos with the Imperial title and this induced Basil to pre-empt events by organizing the assassination of Michael on the night of 24 September 867.
 Michael and Basiliskianos were insensibly drunk following a banquet at the palace of Anthimos when Basil, with a small group of companions (including his father Bardas, brother Marinos, and cousin Ayleon), gained entry.
 The locks to the chamber doors had been tampered with and the chamberlain had not posted guards; both victims were then put to the sword.
 On Michael III's death, Basil, as an already acclaimed co-emperor, automatically became the ruling basileus.

 Reign

 Basil I became an effective and respected monarch despite being a man with no formal education and little military or administrative experience.
 Moreover, he had been the boon companion of a debauched monarch and had achieved power through a series of calculated murders.
 That there was little political reaction to the murder of Michael III is probably due to his unpopularity with the bureaucrats of Constantinople because of his disinterest in the administrative duties of the Imperial office.
 Also, Michael's public displays of impiety had alienated the Byzantine populace in general.
 Once in power Basil soon showed that he intended to rule effectively and as early as his coronation he displayed an overt religiosity by formally dedicating his crown to Christ.
-He maintained a reputation for conventional piety and orthodoxy throughout his 19 year-long reign.
+He maintained a reputation for conventional piety and orthodoxy throughout his 19-year-long reign.

 Domestic policies

-Because of the great legislative work which Basil I undertook, he is often called the "second Justinian."
+Because of the great legislative work which Basil I undertook, he is often called the "second Justinian".
 Basil's laws were collected in the Basilika, consisting of sixty books, and smaller legal manuals known as the Eisagoge.
 Leo VI was responsible for completing these legal works.
 The Basilika remained the law of the Byzantine Empire down to its conquest by the Ottomans.
 Ironically, this codification of laws seems to have begun under the direction of the caesar Bardas who was murdered by Basil.
 Basil personally oversaw the construction of the Nea Ekklesia cathedral and his palatine hall the Kainourgion.
 His ecclesiastical policy was marked by good relations with Rome.
 One of his first acts was to exile the Patriarch of Constantinople, Photios, and restore his rival Ignatios, whose claims were supported by Pope Adrian II.